charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### THE clprolf OBJECTS - ANOTHER PERSPECTIVE ABOUT OBJECT-ORIENTED OBJECTS - "SHEET OBJECTS"

 What could be the difference between the vision of an object-oriented object in Java, and clprolf?
 Of course, it is the same thing.
 But in clprolf, an object is rather defined as a set of human-like algorithms and datas, and it could exist on a sheet of paper.
 We could almost call them "sheet objects".
 It's quite like a mathematical, or theoretical object.
 So with those clprolf objects what could we do?
 We could emulate real-world objects, with their actions and states, and we can emulate a computer as a quite-human worker.
-It especially serves to prove that clprolf's class roles are natural, and root objects.
+It especially serves to prove that clprolf's object roles are natural, and root objects.

 ### A LANGUAGE FOCUSED ON ALGORITHMIC TOO - ALGORITHMIC LANGUAGE ENHANCEMENTS